TechNus09/Guilds-v3/README.md

-# Guilds-v2
+# Guilds-v3
-enhanced version of the previous code
+enhanced version of Guilds-v2